ssb22/adjuster/README.md

  : Output some diagnostics for the specified word.
 Use this option to help answer "why doesn't it have a rule for...?" issues.
 This option expects the word without markup and uses the system locale (UTF-8 if it cannot be detected).

 `--diagnose-limit=`
- : Maximum number of phrases to print diagnostics for (0 means unlimited); can be useful when trying to diagnose a common word in rulesFile without re-evaluating all phrases that contain it.
+ : Maximum number of phrases to print diagnostics for (0 means unlimited).
 Default: 10

 `-m`, `--diagnose-manual`
  : Check and diagnose potential failures of `--manualrules`